tamton-aquib/veldora/README.md

 # Veldora

-A program to bruteforce zips, pdf and some popular hashes.<br />
+A program to bruteforce zips, pdfs and some popular hashes.<br />
 This is basically a rust version of [bruttle](https://github.com/tamton-aquib/bruttle).

 ### Installation: